-The previous tables document the reduction in recidivism rates as seen across a wide range of offender characteristics (race, sex, age, mental illness) and by offense type.
-While analysis is not available for every reporting year, available data shows the type of recidivism that appears to have declined is the return to prison due to new conviction.
+The previous charts document recidivism and prison return rates as observed across a wide range of offender characteristics (race, sex, age) and by offense type.
+The recidivism and return to prison rate may be further defined by the reason for the return to prison: new convictions vs. technical returns (all other reasons).

+While analysis is not available for every reporting year, available data shows that return to prison with a new conviction declined steadily from FY12 to FY14.
+The decline was not statistically significant.
+The return rate for new convictions increased in FY15 when compared to the most immediate prior reporting year.
 The rate of return to prison for technical reasons appears to have remained stable.